fairafric is going climate positive

 FAQ

-soil in the long term than is emitted in the entire value chain.
+soil can store more than is emitted in the entire value chain.

 1. Higher cocoa premium